Beneficial Insect Program

 Crypt adult after release into the Desert Room in July 2008.
 It is surrounded by plenty of food - egg masses of the citrus mealybug as well as adult citrus mealybug.

 The very tiny parasitic mite, P. persimilis appears to have cleared up signs of two-spotted mites on the selected plants it was scattered over.
 These cannot be seen with the naked eye so determining a present population is harder to do.
-We will introduce more in September.
+We routinely introduce more parasitic mites.

 The most noticeable are the Crypts - Cryptolaemus.
 These tropical lady bug beetles did remain in the greenhouse after release and we discovered many crypt larvae among the plants in the Warm Temperate and the Desert Rooms.
-We watched them develop through their 3 enstars, but only witnessed a handful of adults.
-The forming adults in the Desert Room appeared to have been halted in their development - perhaps attacked by another predator?
+We watched them develop through their 3 enstars.
+The forming adults in the Desert Room appeared to have been halted in their development - possibly due to low humidity levels.
+We routinely introduce crypt beetles to all the houses.
+The cycads remain our primary mealybug targets.

 Senior Independent Study Opportunities